architects4j/payara-fastlane-labs/challenge-rest.md

     ```

 If you can successfully execute the above requests, it means your endpoints are working!
 The next step is to try data that actually breaks the business rules and validate if your application is validating for example, the required fields.

+# Congratulations!

+You've finished your first task in the Acme Store!
+You have created the base project that will be later used to persist the e-commerce data using a database, will have properly documented APIs, and much more!
+We're looking forward to have you helping  with the next task!